imagej/imagej.github.io/_pages/scripting/jython/examples.md

 The interpreter provides a screen and a prompt.
 Type any jython code on the prompt to interact with ImageJ.

-Launch it from {% include bc content='Plugins | Scripting | Jython Interpreter'%}.
+Launch it from {% include bc path='Plugins | Scripting | Jython Interpreter'%}.
 See [Scripting Help](/scripting) for all keybindings, and also [Scripting comparisons](/scripting/comparisons).

 {% capture  content %}
-Note that ImageJ also ships a unified Script Interpreter plugin, accessible from {% include bc content='Plugins | Scripting | Script Interpreter'%}.
+Note that ImageJ also ships a unified Script Interpreter plugin, accessible from {% include bc path='Plugins | Scripting | Script Interpreter'%}.
 But it is currently beta quality, and the Python language does not work properly due to bugs.
 Once this issue is fixed, the unified Script Interpreter will replace the language-specific interpreters such as the Jython Interpreter.
 {% endcapture %}
 {% include warning-box content=content %}